sthalles/carp/readme.md

 # Reference

-Please cite this work as:
+Please, cite this work as:

 ```
 @inproceedings{